 Sometimes fatty acid supplements can aide in soothing excessive itching, and certain shampoos could also be beneficial.
 Again, coconut oil can be a great option to add to your dog’s food as well to help control some of the symptoms of allergies, especially itchy skin.

-Sometimes a vet may prescribe Sulfodene treatments to help with irritation, especially hot spots, and medicated sprays can help with bacterial skin infections.
+Sometimes a vet may prescribe Sulfodene treatments to help with irritation, especially for hot spots on dogs, and medicated sprays can help with bacterial skin infections.

 As you can see, there are no hard and fast rules for treating or preventing allergies in dogs.
 Irritants can stem from so many sources that it can be difficult to narrow down the culprit.
 But, with a bit of time and patience, you can help your pup.
 Suffering and being miserable doesn’t have to be their future.